-The District shall make connection charges to the developer, or homeowner for newly established accounts as provided elsewhere and as may be amended from time to time by the Board of Directors, and as otherwise provided in the District's main extension rules or development agreements (See Ordinance 3.2.1 and Ordinance 4.10).
+The District shall require capacity charges from the developer, or homeowner, for newly established connections as provided elsewhere and as may be amended from time to time by the Board of Directors, and as otherwise provided in the District's main extension rules or development agreements (See Ordinance 3.2.1 and Ordinance 4).

-2.20.2.2.SIZE OF SERVICE LINELATERAL
+2.20.2.2.SIZE OF SERVICE LATERAL

-The minimum size of service linelateral shall be 4-inch nominal size.
+The minimum size of the service lateral shall be a 4-inch nominal size.

-A customer's request for a service lateral greater than 4 inches must be supported by appropriate data, and may be subject to a monthly service charge greater than that established for residential service.
+A customer's request for a service lateral greater than four inches must be supported by appropriate data and may be subject to a monthly service charge greater than that established for residential service.